Maxwell Frost

 Maxwell Alejandro Frost (born January 17, 1997) is an American politician and activist serving as the U.S. representative for since 2023.
-A member of the Democratic Party, he was previously the national organizing director for March for Our Lives.
-Elected at age 25, Frost is the youngest member and the first Generation Z member of the United States Congress.
+Previously, he was the national organizing director for March for Our Lives.
+He is a member of the Democratic Party.

+Frost was first elected to Congress in 2022 at age 25.
+He is the first ever Generation Z member of the United States Congress.

 Early life

-Frost was born on January 17, 1997, to a Puerto Rican mother of Lebanese descent and a Haitian father.
+Frost was born in Orlando, Florida, on January 17, 1997, to a Puerto Rican mother of Lebanese descent and a Haitian father.
 His biological mother had several children.
-He was adopted from birth; his adoptive mother is a special education teacher who migrated to the United States from Cuba in the Freedom Flights, and his adoptive father is a musician from Kansas.
+He was adopted at birth by Maritza Argibay-Frost, a Cuban immigrant and special education teacher, and Patrick Frost, a Kansas-born musician-producer.
 He reconnected with his birth mother in June 2021.

 Frost attended Osceola County School for the Arts in Kissimmee, Florida.
 In high school, he was part of the Technology Student Association.
 He attended Valencia College, but did not graduate.
 For nearly a decade, Frost participated in the cadet program of the Civil Air Patrol, attaining the rank of cadet major.

 Early career

 Frost has been organizing since around 2012, when he was active with Barack Obama's 2012 presidential campaign.
 He also volunteered with the Newtown Action Alliance, an organization created in response to the Sandy Hook Elementary School shooting.
 He has identified Occupy Wall Street, the Columbine High School massacre, the killing of Trayvon Martin, and the Orlando nightclub shooting as events that affected his thinking.
-He later volunteered for Bernie Sanders, Hillary Clinton, and Margaret Good.
+He later volunteered for the campaigns of Bernie Sanders, Hillary Clinton, and Margaret Good.

 Frost survived an incident of gun violence at a Halloween event in Downtown Orlando in 2016.

 Frost was an organizer with the American Civil Liberties Union and worked to support Florida's 2018 Amendment 4 and to pressure Joe Biden to stop supporting the Hyde Amendment in 2019.
 He was the national organizing director for March for Our Lives.
 In November 2021, Frost was arrested at a voting rights rally in Lafayette Square led by William Barber II and Ben Jealous.